aspose-omr/Aspose.OMR-Products/omr/_index.md

 title: Optical mark recognition on scanned images | photos.
 Output in CSV
 weight: 40
 url: /
+description: On Premise and Cloud APIs for OMR operations on rotated, side viewed, scanned images.
+Process questionnaires, surveys, MCQs with high accuracy and get result in CSV format.
 ---

 {{< blocks/products/pf/main-wrap-class >}}